mist64/cbmsrc/README.md

 It contains the version byte at $FF80 (3), but it does not contain the "RRBY" signature at $FFF6.

-## BASIC_VIC

-The Commodore VIC-20 BASIC source (901486-01).
-Extracted from basic.src from Bo Zimmer's [archive](http://www.zimmers.net/anonftp/pub/cbm/src/vic20/vic_src.tar.gz) and formatted the same as the C64 BASIC source.

-## KERNAL_VIC_04
+## BASIC_C64GS, KERNAL_C64GS

-The Commodore VIC-20 KERNAL source, unrelease version (901486-04).
-Extracted from kernal.src from Bo Zimmer's [archive](http://www.zimmers.net/anonftp/pub/cbm/src/vic20/vic_src.tar.gz) and formatted the same as the C64 KERNAL source.
+The Commodore 64GS BASIC and KERNAL (390852-01) source (1990).
+Source: [c64_kernal_bas_src.tar.gz](http://www.zimmers.net/anonftp/pub/cbm/src/c64/c64_kernal_bas_src.tar.gz).

+* BASIC_C64GS: The source has updated comments, and the binary is identical with the regular C64 BASIC, except for:
+	* The BASIC vector table is initialized with a literal $F72E as the main loop address.
+This causes BASIC to jump to the C64GS power-on message in the KERNAL.
+	* The checksum is hardcoded with $EC.
+* KERNAL_C64GS: The source has updated comments, and contains the following changes:
+	* Tape support has been replaced by the power-on message code.
+	* Memory test has been sped up by only testing one byte per block.

 ## BASIC_TED, KERNAL_TED_0{4|5}